-These polar opposites of the graphics spectrum leave a large underserved area in the middle made up of presenters who want to break away from those encyclopedic slides but find Mr. Reynold’s Zen ideal is too far a reach for them.
-At one end of the spectrum, some presenters protest, “But I’m not a designer!”
-At the other end, others protest, “We don’t have the time to do that!”
+These polar opposites of the graphics spectrum leave a largely underserved area in the middle made up of presenters who want to break away from those encyclopedic slides but find Mr. Reynold’s Zen ideal is too far a reach for them.
+At one end of the spectrum, some presenters protest,

 For that large majority, here is a simple set of guidelines for the two most basic types of garden variety graphics used in presentations today: bullet slides and bar charts.

 The guiding principles of this simple but effective bullet slide can be summarized in four bullets:

 - Consider every line as a headline and not a sentence

 - Avoid wordwrap by restricting every item to one line

 - Start each line with the same grammatical part of speech: verbs, modifiers, etc.